salesforcecli/plugin-devops-center/messages/config.md

 # target-devops-center

-Username or alias of the DevOps Center org.
+Username or alias for the org where DevOps Center is installed.

 # error.OrgNotAuthenticated